Rtypus/warehouse/README.md

 ## Welcome to Warehouse project

-This is a FRA 241 class project at Fibo,KMUTT.
+This is a FRA 241 class project at FIBO, KMUTT.
+(2018)

 ### contributors
 Putthita Nuphasant, Noppakun Yutthadanaikul, Supawit Cambunlieu

-### Job remain
-search fucntion,
-sort,
-hop to warehouse4 function isfull